GoogleChrome/developer.chrome.com/site/en/docs/devtools/changelog/2019/12/index.md

 been simplified.
 See [Audits Panel Throttling][12] for more information on the throttling UI changes.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/2VHTNHEFIGhcBX3DavHi.png", alt="The new configuration UI.", width="800", height="401" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/2VHTNHEFIGhcBX3DavHi.png", alt="The new configuration UI.", width="800", height="401" %}

 ## Coverage tab updates {: #coverage }